evanrittner/Projects/Dartboard/README.md

 The optimal target on the board in darts varies as follows: For players with very high accuracy, the optimal target is the center of the triple-twenty.
 As accuracy decreases, the optimal target jumps discontinuously to the triple-19.
 As it decreases further, approaching no accuracy at all, the optimal target moves towards the center of the board, spiralling slightly clockwise to stay near the triple ring, eventually ending at the bullseye.

-The threshold of accuracy at which the discontinuous jump occurs is difficult to quantify, but if you can hit either the inner or outer bullseyes at least 1/3 of the time, you are accurate enough.
+The threshold of accuracy at which the discontinuous jump occurs is difficult to quantify, as I'll explain in the next paragraph, but if you can hit either the inner or outer bullseye at least 1/3 of the time, you are accurate enough.

 ## Methodology